Bandeau Dress – Pink & White color code(PKWH) – L1656

 Historically, foundation garments and other structural garments—including items such as corsets, partlets, petticoats, panniers, bustles—were used to achieve the desired silhouette.

-Pink is the color of a namesake flower that is a pale tint of red.
+Pink is a pale tint of red, the color of the pink flower.
 It was first used as a color name in the late 17th century.
 According to surveys in Europe and the United States, pink is the color most often associated with charm, politeness, sensitivity, tenderness, sweetness, childhood, femininity, and romance.
 A combination of pink and white is associated with innocence, whereas a combination of pink and black links to eroticism and seduction.
 In the 21st century, pink is seen as a symbol of femininity, though it has not always been seen this way.
 In the 1920s, light red, which is similar to pink, was seen as a color that reflected masculinity.

-White is the lightest color and is achromatic (having no hue).
+White is the lightest color and is achromatic (having no chroma).
 It is the color of objects such as snow, chalk, and milk, and is the opposite of black.
 White objects fully reflect and scatter all the visible wavelengths of light.
 White on television and computer screens is created by a mixture of red, blue, and green light.
 The color white can be given with white pigments, especially titanium dioxide.

 In ancient Egypt and ancient Rome, priestesses wore white as a symbol of purity, and Romans wore white togas as symbols of citizenship.
 In the Middle Ages and Renaissance a white unicorn symbolized chastity, and a white lamb sacrifice and purity.
 It was the royal color of the kings of France as well as the flag of monachist France from 1815 to 1830, and of the monarchist movement that opposed the Bolsheviks during the Russian Civil War (1917–1922).
 Greek temples and Roman temples were faced with white marble, and beginning in the 18th century, with the advent of neoclassical architecture, white became the most common color of new churches, capitols, and other government buildings, especially in the United States.
 It was also widely used in 20th century modern architecture as a symbol of modernity and simplicity.